drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 # D

 #### decades
-Do not use apostrophe before the s in a decade.
-Incorrect: 1970's; *Correct: 1970s.* However, you do use an apostrophe to signal omission of the first part of a decade: *The '60s*
+Do not use an apostrophe before the *s* in a decade.
+Incorrect: *1970's*; Correct: *1970s.* However, you do use an apostrophe to signal omission of the first part of a decade: *the '60s*
 #### dropped quote
 Always integrate quoted material into a sentence of your own writing.
 If you don’t, the quote feels “dropped” or plunked into the paper, harming both your voice and your control of source material.
 A “dropped quote” is a quote that you do not set up, introduce, or explain with your own writing.